U.S. climate finance in limbo, risking 'trust gap' before Paris

-NEW YORK, Sept 24 (Reuters) - A looming federal budget confrontation and Republican hostility to UN global-warming talks threaten a U.S. down payment into a key climate-aid fund, money considered vital to a climate deal in Paris this December.
+NEW YORK (Reuters) - A looming federal budget confrontation and Republican hostility to UN global-warming talks threaten a U.S. down payment into a key climate-aid fund, money considered vital to a climate deal in Paris this December.

-President Barack Obama had requested $500 million in the 2016 budget for the first tranche of its $3 billion pledge into a UN-administered Green Climate Fund (GCF) that would help poorer countries make a transition to clean energy technologies and adapt to climate change.
+President Barack Obama had requested $500 million in the 2016 budget for the first tranche of its $3 billion pledge into a Green Climate Fund (GCF) that would help poorer countries make a transition to clean energy technologies and adapt to climate change.
+The fund receives guidance from the conference of the parties to the United Nations Framework Convention on Climate Change.

 But Congressional Republicans have vowed to oppose that spending request, and the wider dispute between the President and Republicans over the federal budget has raised the possibility that Obama will not be able to guarantee that U.S. funding before the December summit.
-Some U.S. officials have started to warn island states and developing countries - among the fund’s main potential beneficiaries - of the looming shortfall.
+Some U.S. officials have started to warn island states and developing countries - among the fund’s main potential beneficiaries - of the looming shortfall, developing country delegates said.

 The fund is seen as a down payment by rich countries toward a longer-term climate finance package that would total $100 billion a year by 2020, an amount that developing nations say is a condition for them to sign onto any deal in Paris that would reduce global carbon emissions.